Man killed, 6 others shot over dice game, sheriff says

 The Yazoo County Sheriff, whose name is Jake Sheriff, said calls about the shooting came in around 12:41 a.m.
 The incident began at what was supposed to be a bonfire at Wells Place Farm.

 Another victim, Latasha Washington, 44, was shot in the left hip.
 Jabarious Smith, 23, was shot in the left arm.
 Latasha Gordon, 38, was shot in the left hand.
 Billy Barton was shot in the left shoulder.
 Cornelius Scott, 35, was shot in the left side.
-All five were in stable condition at last check.
+All five were in stable condition as of the latest update.

 He added investigators hadn’t been able to talk to the victims yet.
 He suspected there may have been multiple shooters.